This post contains affiliate links. Please see our disclosure policy.

 - Cream of Tartar & Baking Soda – together, these ingredients give your sourdough snickerdoodles a soft, velvety interior.
 Cream of tartar is actually tartaric acid and is a byproduct of the wine making process.
 It’s really important when it comes to snickerdoodle cookies because it gives them their signature tang.
 It also helps to keep to give them a buttery soft interior.

-- Cinnamon - you'll need ground cinnamon in the cookie dough batter and to roll them in before baking.
-Ground cinnamon is a key ingredient in these sourdough snickerdoodle cookies.
+- Cinnamon – You’ll need ground cinnamon in the cookie dough batter and to make the cinnamon-sugar coating.

 How To Make Sourdough Snickerdoodle Cookies

-I make my sourdough snickerdoodle cookies in a stand mixer, however you can use hand beaters, a Thermomix or just do it by hand (just use a whisk and elbow grease).
+I generally make this sourdough snickerdoodle cookie recipe with a stand mixer and paddle attachment, but you can use an electric hand mixer, or just do it by hand (just use a whisk and elbow grease).

-- The cookie dough should be tacky, but not sticky.
+The cookie dough should be tacky, but not sticky.
 I highly recommend refrigerating the dough if you have time.
-Even just a few hours will create a more complex flavor profile (and easier to handle dough!).
+Even just a few hours will create a more complex flavor profile (and easier to handle dough!)
+Plus it gives your sourdough starter time to work its magic!

 Flavor Variations